Master0fFate/fastcuts-json/README.md

 2. Add your website entry to the `fastcuts.json` file
 3. Submit a pull request

-Please ensure your entry includes a descriptive name, helpful description, and correct URL.
+Please ensure your entry includes a descriptive name, helpful description, and correct URL, do NOT end an url with a /, this breaks the json formatting.

 ## Implementation